 It is sent to the IANA functions Operator (ICANN).
 The request is validated (does it come from the right person?) and checked (does it fit with the TLD's policy?).
 If all is fine, the request is sent on to the root zone Administrator.

-The Administrator (US government/NTIA) reviews the request to make sure the IANA functions operator has done its job properly and then authorizes it.
+The Administrator (US government/NTIA) reviews the request to make sure the IANA Functions Operator has done its job properly and then authorizes it.
 The request is then sent to the root zone Maintainer.

 The Maintainer (Verisign) checks the request is technically correct, for example that a new name server is actually online, and then makes the change to the root zone itself.
 Once done, a notification is sent to the Operator.